MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-the-office-2016-deployment-tool.md

 </Configuration>
 ```

 The location of the Office installation files is **\\\\server\share**.
-The display level is set to **None**, which means the user will not see any user interface during the install, and the AcceptEULA is set to **TRUE**, which means your users will not have to click to accept the EULA during the installation.
+The display level is set to **None**, which means the user will not see any user interface during the install.
+The AcceptEULA is set to **TRUE**, which means your users will not have to click to accept the EULA during the installation.

 For more information about the configuration options, see [Configuration options for the Office Deployment Tool](configuration-options-for-the-office-2016-deployment-tool.md).

  **Step 2: Run the ODT executable in configure mode**

-From a command prompt, run the ODT executable in configure mode with a reference to the configuration file you just saved.
+From a command prompt, run the ODT executable in configure mode with a reference to the configuration file you saved.
 In the following example, the configuration file is named **installconfig.xml**:

  `setup.exe /configure installconfig.xml`